imyrvold/imyrvold.github.io-ivan/Content/aws/apigatewayv1-with-swift-part-1.md

 ###### Published 2021-01-26
 # Using Amazon API Gateway (Rest API) with Swift Lambda - Part 1

-Amazon have now two different API Gateway services that can be used for connecting other AWS services, like Lambda, to HTTP endpoints.
+Amazon have two different API Gateway services that can be used for connecting other AWS services, like Lambda, to HTTP endpoints.
 They are API Gateway (Rest API), and HTTP API.
 The API HTTP (apigatewayv2) is the newest service, and the easiest to configure, but the Rest API (apigateway) is the service with the most functionality but also the most complicated one.
 In this three-part blog posts we will focus on the Rest API.

 We will go through three integrations with Lambda, this first post will show you how to use the API Gateway to integrate with a GET method with query parameters.
 This means that you will be able to use a normal web browser to connect to the Lambda service, and supply parameters through the browsers query parameters.
 The next two posts will show how to integrate with a POST method with a JSON payload to get the same result, and the third blog post will show how to integrate with a GET method with path parameters.